 Costs for lumber, drywall and other building materials are not expected to drop in the immediate future.
 According to a recent report by Cincinnati Insurance, those who are planning to build a home can expect building delays, as builders halt construction entirely or pour the foundation and then pause construction until prices drop.
 For new builds and renovations alike, homeowners can expect that contractors will pass along costs to buyers by including price-escalation clauses in contracts.

 If it costs more, it needs more insurance protection

 Here is the point: If it costs more to rehab a space or build a new home, it will cost more to repair or replace it, should disaster strike.
 That’s why it’s a good idea to make sure your considerable investment is sufficiently covered by your homeowner policy.

 Reach out to your Bradish agent and explain the scope of the project.
 Your agent can help you decide what coverage options are best for your situation.

-Some policyholders may want to consider guaranteed replacement cost coverage or enhanced replacement cost (also called extended dwelling coverage), which would cover a higher level of reconstruction costs in the event of a disaster.
+Some policyholders may want to consider guaranteed replacement-cost or enhanced replacement-cost coverage (also called extended dwelling coverage), which would cover a higher level of reconstruction costs in the event of a disaster.
 Additionally, some carriers now offer automatic annual inflationary coverage increases as part of the homeowner policy, to make sure increasing value in the home is covered.
 Call your agent to learn more about these options.
 Whichever coverages you choose, affordable options are available to protect what may be the largest investment you own — your home.

 by Kris A. Mainellis